 4. You want the chance to branch out

 Within the UX design umbrella, there’s so much you can do.
 From video games to mobile apps, from virtual reality to voice design, there are countless paths you could end up on.
 Increasingly, UX designers are expected to have specialized knowledge in areas such as voice design, user research, frontend development, and UX writing.
 If you don’t want to be tied to one set field and you like the idea of branching out, a career in UX design is full of opportunity.

 5. You have dreams of going freelance

 If you dream of one day working for yourself, or even working remote and becoming a so-called digital nomad, UX design is one career where this is not only completely possible, but also fairly common.
 To find out more about becoming a remote UX designer, read Lucia Ziyuan’s account of a day in the life of a UX deisgner or listen to what UX designer Ryan has to say about it:

 6. You want to make a difference

-By now, you hopefully have a good idea of whether or not you and UX design would be a good match, it’s time to start exploring.
-Start by reading some great books about design thinking, and taking a free introductory short course.
-If you think this might be the career for you, find out how to get started here.
+Now that you’ve got a better idea of whether or not you and UX design would be a good match, it’s time to start exploring.
+Start by reading some great books about design thinking, and taking a free introductory short course in UX design.
+If you think this might be the career for you, here are some other articles you’ll find useful: